anonymousacademic101/ODD_diLLMma_Artifact/README.md

 ## Quick Start: Running OpenPilot and MiniGPT

-This repository also describes how the data was generated.
-If you want to generate your own data you can follow the [0_SetupDocumentation](./0_SetupDocumentation/README.md)/.
+This repo also contains the code used to generate the openpilot steering angles and LLM responses.
+If you want to run ODD-diLLMma on your own data you can follow this [README](./0_SetupDocumentation/README.md)/.
 However please note setting this up requires significantly more time than just reproducing the results from the data provided in this repository.

 ### Openpilot